kfelds1/Final_Project/README.md

 =======
 # Exploratory Data Analysis (MSF2141 03/14/2023)
-The exploratory data analysis (EDA) process involved ininital exploration and transformation in order the csv tables could be loaded into the PostgreSQL Database.
-The oultine of the code is here: [EDA_code](https://github.com/kfelds1/Final_Project/blob/fff879c811d372cebb5a19d45032318e14d7b2b6/EDA_code.txt).
+The exploratory data analysis (EDA) process involved initial exploration and transformation in order so that the csv tables could be loaded into the PostgreSQL Database.
+The outline of the code is here: [EDA_code](https://github.com/kfelds1/Final_Project/blob/fff879c811d372cebb5a19d45032318e14d7b2b6/EDA_code.txt).
 It is divided into six (6) sections.
 Each section is written for one csv table.

-- Explored data and created Pandas DataFrames
+- Explored and summarized data by creating Pandas DataFrames:

 ![df1](Images/dataframe1.png)

 ![df1](Images/dataframe2.png)

-- Visualized Data using scatterplots and a heatmap
+- Visualized Data using scatterplots and a heatmap:

 ![Scatterplot1](Images/MLScatterplot1.png)